janwilmans/guidelines/guidelines_details.md

 These discussion points lack proper guidance, if you have suggestions, please create an issue.

 - When is `std::optional` a good solution?
 A function that may or may not produce output? required checking the result on every call seems bad.
-  - **Rationale**: It explicitly communicates that the absence of a value is a valid state state should be checked agaist.
+  - **Rationale**: It explicitly communicates that the absence of a value is a valid state state should be checked against.

+- Prefer exceptions on library boundaries for non-happy flow paths, not sure about this, exceptions should't be used to control code flow.
 - When to use assertions and when to use exceptions?
 - use `noexcept` on function you know cannot throw an exception for performance, discuss how to deal with changing code over time.
 - use `constexpr` + `noexcept` on getters?